-- Innovation at the service of customers: (3-3 Management of material topics) RESEARCH AND INNOVATION: MAKE FORWARD - Indicators: number of cross-functional teams; number of employees involved; number of group companies involved; number of countries where cross-functional teams are present; number of whitepapers published; number of articles published; number of webinars published; number of events and conferences. - Relations with local communities: (3-3 Management of material topics) WASTE MANAGEMENT, WELL-BEING, REPLY FOR STUDENTS - Indicators: number of initiatives organised in the field of wellbeing; number of events and conferences in the field of wellbeing; number of students adhering to the Reply Ambassador programme; number of universities with students adhering to the Reply Ambassador programme; number of countries where the Reply Ambassador programme is active; number of people reached by ReplyU advertising campaigns; number of employees involved in collaboration with charities.
+Innovation at the service of customers: (3-3 Management of material topics) RESEARCH AND INNOVATION: MAKE FORWARD

+Indicators: number of cross-functional teams; number of employees involved; number of group companies involved; number of countries where cross-functional teams are present; number of whitepapers published; number of articles published; number of webinars published; number of events and conferences.

+Relations with local communities: (3-3 Management of material topics) WASTE MANAGEMENT, WELL-BEING, REPLY FOR STUDENTS

+Indicators: number of initiatives organised in the field of wellness; number of wellness events and conferences; number of students joining the Reply Ambassador programme; number of universities with students participating in the Reply Ambassador programme; number of countries where the Reply Ambassador programme is active; number of people reached by ReplyU's advertising campaigns; number of employees involved in collaboration with charities.